 We can easily get so caught up in this world.
 The laundry, school work, extracurricular activities and the list goes on and on of things pulling us away.
 How often do we wake up, jump out of bed, ready to attack our day (or maybe it takes a cup of jo)?
 But we often set out on our day with an agenda of what we want to do.
 We have a list of things that have to get done.
 Maybe we feel accomplished when we cross things off of our “to do’s.”

-Let’s face it: serving God takes times.
+Let’s face it: serving God takes time.
 Developing a relationship with Him takes discipline.
-Living full heartedly for Him takes devotion.
+Living full-heartedly for Him takes devotion.